ackermannQ/Data_science/1st Project - Covid19/README.md

 macro avg | 0.70 | 0.63 | 0.65 | 111
 weighted avg | 0.83 | 0.86 | 0.84 | 111

+Good scores are reached, even if the performances of the trainset decreased, it doesn't matter as long as it rejoins the validation set.
+The gap is reduced, so the model learnt well and can generalize (no overfitting)

+<ins>Sum-up:</ins>
 Model | f1-score for class "1"
 ---- | ----
 RandomForest | 0.40